jackgisel/daily-dsa-practice/README.md

 ### Day 10 - Remove value

 Something similar to yesterdays problem.
 Use to pointers in the linked list and handle the remove when val = given val;

+- Coming back to this problem after seeing the better solution.
+You dont need to use 2 pointers because you can always check next values by checking `.next.next`.